magicleap/developer-portal-docs/docs/guides/remote-rendering/remote-rendering-service.md

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-Magic Leap Remote Render is a first-party tool, created by Magic Leap, designed to allow for rendering content onto a Magic Leap 2 device from a more-powerful, non-mobile Windows computer.
+Magic Leap Remote Rendering is a first-party tool, created by Magic Leap, designed to allow for rendering content onto a Magic Leap 2 device from a more-powerful, non-mobile Windows computer.

 ## Prerequisites
 - **Enterprise** or **Developer Pro license**